 Michael was the founder and CEO of a successful real estate agency with 10 employees.
 He started the firm in the 1990s and continues to work in the business.

 His accounting manager, Ameena, worked for him for several years and she often worked overtime for free when the company was small and struggling.
 She was always smiling and was very popular among employees.

 One day, Michael was asked by his broker about his sick leave policy.
 "What sick leave policy?
 We've never had a problem before," he replied.
 "We don't pay sick days.
 Either you work and get paid or you don't."
-The broker asked him what might happen if an employee would need 10 months off work.
-"We'll cross that bridge when we get there."
+The broker asked him what might happen if an employee needs 10 months off work?, to which he replied, "we'll cross that bridge when we get there."

 Two years later, Ameena came to Michael.
-She was diagnosed with breast cancer with a life expectancy of 2-3 years depending upon if the treatment worked.
+She was diagnosed with breast cancer and given a life expectancy of 2-3 years depending on whether the treatment worked.
 He hugged her and told her that he would be there for her to help.
 She asked what will happen to her job and how does sick leave work?
 She was a single mom with no other source of income.
 Michael felt embarrassed to be caught without a policy, and didn't want to be cruel.
 He blurted out, "Don't worry Ameena.
 You take all the time off you need and you can work from home.
 Your salary will be here for you."

 Outcome: Adding insurance coverage can prevent anyone from awkward conversations, unforeseen expenses and provide peace of mind.
 If you need ideas on how to affordably fund your sick leave plan, read more here.